jaysonamati/jaysonamati.github.io/_posts/2024-06-02-my-nth-post.markdown

 OptPolicySeq : {t n : ℕ} → PolicySeq t n → Set
 OptPolicySeq { t } { n } ps = ∀ (ps' : PolicySeq t n) → val ps' ≤ₗ val ps
 ```

+With the above we are now able to solve SDPs using bellman induction, this method given and SDP, a value function of the form `val : {t n : ℕ} → (ps : PolicySeq t n) → (x : X t) → Val` which is used to evaluate the measure of rewards along a trajectory (`XYSeq`) that is given with by the Policy Sequence given by `ps`.

+To be able to compute the bellman induction we need this Equality to be true `BellmanEq : (t n : ℕ) → (p : Policy t) → (ps : PolicySeq (suc t) n) → (x : X t) →
+            val (p ∷ ps) x ≡ measure (fmapM (reward t x (p x) ⊕ₗ val ps) (next t x (p x)))`,
+This is referred to as the Bellman's Equality.

+With bellman's principle and a suitable value function a solution to a Sequaantial Decision problem is the optimal Policy Sequence given by the type
+`OptPolicySeq`.
+Bellman induction is one of the computations we can do in order to "derive" this sequence.

+In the second part of this post we shall look at how all of this is implemented using AlgebraicJulia.
+See you cyber-space cowboy.